MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 #### Do not write methods that return null

 Why should methods not return null?
-The motivation for not writing methods that return nulls is that this avoid's unnecessary checks on nulls.
+If your methods don't return nulls you avoid having to check for nulls after the method call.
 For example...

 ~~~
 SomeWork myObject = MethodThatReturnsAObject();